PaulSvahnMoore/Shadow-of-Sangeki/README.md

-# Shadow-of-Sangeki
-This is my solo game dev journey

-Wow
+Shadow of Sangeki is my verry own solo project that ive been planning for a couple of hours maybe minutes ;)